Measuring the robustness of Gaussian processes to kernel choice: Details of spectral density constraints

 \section{Details of spectral density constraints}

 Here, we give the details of how we optimize over spectral densities to produce a stationary kernel as summarized in \cref{constraintSet:stationary}.
 Our goal is to optimize over the set of stationary kernels.
-It is not immediately clear how to enforce this constraint; however, Bochner's theorem \cite[Thm.\ 4.1]{RasmussenWilliams2006} tells us that every stationary kernel $k(\tau)$, where $\tau \in \R^D$ has a positive finite \emph{spectral measure} $\mu$ such that:
+It is not immediately clear how to enforce this constraint; however, Bochner's theorem \cite[Thm.\ 4.1]{RasmussenWilliams2006} tells us that every stationary kernel $k(x, x') = k(\tau)$, where $\tau = x - x'$ has a positive finite \emph{spectral measure} $\mu$ on $\R^D$ such that:

-A common assumption in the literature on kernel discovery \cite{WilsonAdams2013_sm,Benton2019_function,Wilson2016_dkl} is to assume that $\mu$ has a density $S$ with respect to the Lebesgue measure; that is, we can write:
+A common assumption in the literature on kernel discovery \citep{WilsonAdams2013_sm,Benton2019_function,Wilson2016_dkl} is to assume that $\mu$ has a density $S$ with respect to the Lebesgue measure; that is, we can write:

 These works have shown that the class of stationary kernel with spectral densities is a rich, flexible class of kernels.
+We thus focus on the class of stationary kernels with spectral densities as this allows us to transform the problem of optimizing over stationary kernels into the problem of optimizing over positive real valued functions.
 In all of our examples optimizing over spectral densities, we have $D = 1$.
 We thus assume $D = 1$ in the rest of our development here.
 In this case, it must be that $S$ is symmetric around the origin to obtain a real-valued $k$.
 So, we can simply \cref{spectralDensityGeneral} further as:

 Optimizing over positive functions $S$ on the positive real line seems at least somewhat more tractable than optimizing over stationary positive-definite functions $k(\tau)$.
 However, this is still an infinite dimensional optimization problem.
 To recover a finite dimensional optimization problem, we follow \cite{Benton2019_function} and choose a grid $\omega_1, \dots, \omega_G$.
 We can then optimize over the finite values $S(\omega_1), \dots, S(\omega_G)$ and use the trapezoidal rule to approximate the integral in \cref{finalSpectralDensity}. \cite{Benton2019_function} find that $G = 100$ gives reasonable performance in their experiments; we find the same in ours, and fix $G = 100$ throughout. \cite{Benton2019_function} recommend setting $\omega_g = 2\pi g / (8\tau_{max})$, where $\tau_{max}$ is the maximum spacing between datapoints.
 We find this to sometimes give inaccurate results in the sense that using the trapezoidal rule / an exact formula to compute the density of $k_0$, $S(\omega_1), \dots, S(\omega_G)$ and then using the trapezoidal rule to recover the gram matrix $k_0(X,X)$ gives an inaccurate approximation to $k_0(X,X)$.
 This is problematic in our case, as it would imply $k_0(X,X)$ is not in the constraint set for small $\eps$.
 Instead, we recommend setting our $\omega_g$'s as a uniform grid from $\omega_1 = 0$ up to an $\omega_G$ such that $S_0(\omega_G)$ is equal to the floating point epsilon ($10^{-15}$ in our experiments); some manual experimentation will be required to implement this rule.